Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Super Lie type

-The simple roots in the standard chamber are: with inner product matrix
+The simple roots in the standard chamber are with inner product matrix

-All the positive roots are:
+All the positive roots are

-We now apply the lemmas of the previous section to determine possible conditions on $r'$ and $r''$ such that the $m_{ij}$ matrix defined as in \ref{mSuperLie} is a realising solution. \begin{itemize} \item All bosons except the IV or VI type in the list, are either in $\mathfrak{g'}$ or $\mathfrak{g''}$.
-Then, thanks to lemma \ref{onebossector}, we know they are always $m$-Cartan. \item The bosons of type IV have inner product $-2_\mathfrak{g'}-4_\mathfrak{g''}$. \begin{itemize} \item it is $m$-truncation if $2r' +4r'' =3$. \item it is $m$-Cartan if $r'+r'' = 1$. \end{itemize} The bosons of type VI have inner product $-4_\mathfrak{g''}$. \begin{itemize} \item it is $m$-truncation if $4r'' =3$. \item it is $m$-Cartan if $r'+r'' = 1$. \end{itemize} \item All fermions are isotropic and have $f= \pm 1$.
-Thanks to lemma \ref{isofermions} we then know that if they are not strong orthogonal to any other root they are $m$-truncation. \item There are many possibility for two fermions to be strong orthogonal.
-Asking the condition $m_{ij} = 0$ for those cases, we find again the condition $r' + r'' = 1$. \end{itemize} In conclusion, the only condition needed for the $m_{ij}$ matrix to be a realising solution is $r' + r'' = 1$.
-If this condition is satisfied the bosons with $f=2$ are $m$-Cartan.
-If moreover $r'=r''=\frac{1}{2}$ then the boson of type IV are also $m$-truncation.
-Instead if $r'=\frac{1}{4}, \, r''=\frac{3}{4}$ then the boson of type VI are also $m$-truncation.
+We now apply the lemmas of the previous section to determine possible conditions on~$m'$ and~$m''$ such that the matrix $(m_{ij})$ defined as in Definition~\ref{mSuperLie} is a realizing solution. \begin{itemize}\itemsep=0pt \item All bosons except the IV or VI type in the list, are either in $\mathfrak{g'}$ or $\mathfrak{g''}$.
+Then, thanks to Lemma~\ref{onebossector}, we know they are always $m$-Cartan. \item The bosons of type IV have inner product $-2$ in $\mathfrak{g'}$ and $-4$ in $\mathfrak{g''}$: \begin{itemize}\itemsep=0pt \item it is $m$-truncation if $2m' +4m'' =3$, \item it is $m$-Cartan if $m'+m'' = 1$. \end{itemize} The bosons of type VI have inner product $-4$ in $\mathfrak{g''}$: \begin{itemize}\itemsep=0pt \item it is $m$-truncation if $4m'' =3$, \item it is $m$-Cartan if $m'+m'' = 1$. \end{itemize} \item All fermions are isotropic and have $f(\alpha)= \pm 1$.
+By Lemma~\ref{isofermions} we then know that if they are not strong orthogonal to any other root they are $m$-truncation. \item There are many possibility for two fermions to be strong orthogonal.
+Asking the condition $m_{ij} = 0$ for those cases, we find again the condition $m' + m'' = 1$. \end{itemize} In conclusion, the only condition needed for the matrix $(m_{ij})$ to be a realizing solution is $m' + m'' = 1$.
+If this condition is satisfied the bosons with $f(\alpha)=2$ are $m$-Cartan.
+If moreover $m'=m''=\frac{1}{2}$ then the boson of type IV are also $m$-truncation.
+Instead if $m'=\frac{1}{4}$, $m''=\frac{3}{4}$ then the boson of type VI are also $m$-truncation.